 December Vilnius’ Old Town joins the list of Unesco World Heritage sites.

 January 4 Valdas Adamkus is elected president.
-Adamkus, who fled Lithuania in 1944, was a senior official at the US Environmental Protection Agency before returning to Lithuania to run for president.
+Adamkus, who fled Lithuania in 1944, was a senior official at the US Environmental Protection Agency before returning to Lithuania to run for office.
 December 21 Seimas abolishes the death penalty in response to international pressure from the EU.

 December 13 Accession talks begin between Lithuania and the EU with a projected date of 2004.
 A major stumbling block is the decommissioning of the Ignalina Nuclear Power Plant.